keirannnnnnnn/Switch-Windows-EnterpriseEval-to-Enterprise/README.md

 Step 4:

-Now you are on Windows 10/11 Enterprise however windows is NOT activated, now is the time to enter your windows licence key or activate windows using Massgravel, to do this paste **irm https://get.activated.win** | iex into powershell and use option 1.
+Now you are on Windows 10/11 Enterprise however windows is NOT activated, now is the time to enter your windows license key or activate windows using Massgravel, to do this paste **irm https://get.activated.win** | iex into powershell and use option 1.